Reflections

 We all think we know the basics.
 A good presentation has a purpose — to hit a goal, move a decision forward, or bring people into alignment.
 On the surface, that sounds simple.
 Almost obvious.

-Not in a vacuum, but between meetings.
-Under pressure.
-With limited time to think.
-And with far more at stake than ever appears on a slide.
+The hard part is making that happen in the conditions we’re usually given: not in a vacuum, but between meetings, under pressure, with limited time to think, and with far more at stake than ever appears on a slide.

 People will say, “I need a presentation.”

-But what they’re really saying is, “Help me communicate — clearly, intentionally, and in a way that actually connects.”
+But what they’re really saying is, “Help me communicate—clearly, intentionally, and in a way that actually connects.”

 That work rarely begins on the slides.